 Please note: In line with the University’s policy that assessment should be used to enhance learning, we recommend that Turnitin is always used in a manner which helps students to learn and develop their referencing and academic writing skills.
 For more information please read the Assessment For Learning Policy.

-Turnitin can be used to create online assignment submission for all types of files (upto 20 MB) but will only produce Originality Reports for the following file types:
+Turnitin can only be used to create online assignment submission for individual text-based files (up to 40 MB) in the following file formats:

-If you are setting up an assignment which uses different types of files (spreadsheets, images, videos, etc) it is advised that you use the Blackboard Assignment tool instead.
+If you are setting up an assignment which uses different types of files (multiple file submission, code, images, videos, etc) it is advised that you use the Blackboard Assignment tool instead.

 For a full list of system requirements, including security settings details, please refer to the following Turnitin System Requirements page